 - 1. Adoption of city ordinance creating a Balboa Village PBD, stipulating that all parking revenue generated within the PBD be used to fund designated neighborhood improvements. - 2.
-Creation of a governing/oversight body to develop an approved program of revenue expenditures, subject to final approval by City Council.
-The existing business improvement
+Establishment of an appropriate governing body to develop a program of expenditures and ensure proper oversight of PBD revenue.
+Any governing body should establish well-defined

 - 3. Implementation of parking meters and pricing structures that facilitate demand-based pricing (see Recommendation #1). - 4.
-Adoption of a defined list of PBD revenue expenditures, which can include the following: - Purchase and installation costs of meters (e.g., through revenue bonds or a "build-operate-transfer" financing agreement with a vendor) - Shuttle services to remote parkand-ride facilities during peak periods - Valet parking services during peak periods - Leasing of private spaces - Construction of additional parking, if deemed to be necessary - "Mobility Ambassadors" to provide assistance to visitors as well as additional security - Landscaping and streetscape greening - Street cleaning, power-washing of sidewalks, and graffiti removal - Transit, pedestrian, and bicycle infrastructure and amenities - Additional parking enforcement - Marketing and promotion of PBD and local businesses - Management activities for the oversight entity

-5. Development of a coordinated public
+Adoption of a defined list of PBD revenue expenditures, which can include the following: - Purchase and installation costs of meters (e.g., through revenue bonds or a "build-operate-transfer" financing agreement with a vendor) - Shuttle services to remote parkand-ride facilities during peak periods - Valet parking services during peak periods - Leasing of private spaces - Construction of additional parking, if deemed to be necessary - "Mobility Ambassadors" to provide assistance to visitors as well as additional security - Landscaping and streetscape greening - Street cleaning, power-washing of sidewalks, and graffiti removal - Transit, pedestrian, and bicycle infrastructure and amenities - Additional parking enforcement - Marketing and promotion of PBD and local businesses - Management activities for the oversight entity - Development of a coordinated public relations plan, which would use wayfinding, signage, and public outreach to explain the role of demandbased pricing and articulate how parking revenue is being utilized to benefit Balboa Village.